SFDO-Tooling/CumulusCI/docs/unlocked_package.rst

     $ cci task run create_package_version --org <org_name> --package_type Unlocked

 This task looks in your default DevHub org (as configured in ``sfdx``) for an unlocked package with the name and namespace specified in the task options (defaulting to the name and namespace from the ``project__package`` section of the ``cumulusci.yml`` file).
-If a matching package doesn't exist, the task then submits a request to create the package version.
-When completed (which can take some time), the task outputs a ``SubscriberPackageVersion`` id, which can be used to install the package in another org.
+If a matching package doesn't exist, CumulusCI first creates a `Package2 <https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_package2.htm>`_ object, and then submits a `request <https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_package2versioncreaterequest.htm>`_ to create the package version.
+When completed (which can take some time), the task outputs a ``SubscriberPackageVersion`` ID, which can be used to install the package in another org.

-If a package version already exists with the exact same contents, its ``SubscriberPackageVersion`` id is returned.
+If a package version already exists with the exact same contents, as determined by the hash of the package metadata, its ``SubscriberPackageVersion`` ID is returned rather than creating a new version.

 Handle Dependencies
 ---------------------

-CumulusCI tries to convert dependencies configured under the ``project`` section of the ``cumulusci.yml`` file into a ``SubscriberPackageVersion`` id (``04t`` key prefix).
+CumulusCI tries to convert dependencies configured under the ``project`` section of the ``cumulusci.yml`` file into a ``SubscriberPackageVersion`` ID (``04t`` key prefix).
 This format is required for dependencies in the API to create a package version.

 For dependencies that are specified as a managed package namespace and version, or dependencies specified as a GitHub repository with releases that can be resolved to a namespace and version, CumulusCI needs a scratch org with the dependencies installed to execute this conversion in the ``create_package_version`` task.